insight-platform/Savant/docs/source/savant_101/10_adapters.rst

 GigE Vision Source Adapter
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 The adapter is designed to take video streams from Ethernet GigE Vision industrial cams.
-It passes the frames captured from the camera to the framework without encoding (`#18 <https://github.com/insight-platform/Savant/issues/18>`__) which may introduce significant network load.
-We recommend using it locally with the framework deployed at the same host.
+It passes the frames captured from the camera to the module without encoding (`#18 <https://github.com/insight-platform/Savant/issues/18>`__) which may introduce significant network load.
+We recommend using it locally with the module deployed at the same host.

 **Parameters**: